Taoyuan, Taiwan: Air

-Taipei Taoyuan International Airport at Dayuan District is the largest airport in Taiwan.
+Taiwan Taoyuan International Airport at Dayuan District is the largest airport in Taiwan.
 It serves as the main international hub for China Airlines and EVA Air.
-Taipei Taoyuan handled a total of 25,114,418 passengers in 2010.
-It is the fifteenth-busiest air freight hub in the world and thirteenth-busiest airport by international passenger traffic.
+Taiwan Taoyuan handled 25,114,418 passengers in 2010.
+It is the fifteenth-busiest air freight hub in the world and thirteenth-busiest by international passenger traffic.
 Taipei Taoyuan International Airport currently has two terminals which are connected by two, short people movers.
 A third terminal and a rapid transit system linking the terminals together underground are currently under construction.